top of page

 IMG_7711.jpg

-Four years of learning (and half forgetting - sorry finance) the full business buffet: micro-econ, business law, marketing, stats, you name it.
+Four years of learning the full business buffet: micro-economics, business law, marketing, stats, you name it.
 It’s also where my tiny spark for design and storytelling found its home in communications.
 Picture it: endless team projects with half-asleep party people at 6am, sworn enemies made out of accounting journals, and me sneaking creativity into any assignment that didn’t strictly forbid it.
 Highlights?
-Landing cool internships, and spending a semester in the absolute dream that is New York City (see the next few cards ☺︎).
+Landing cool internships, and spending a semester in the absolute dream that is New York City (see the previous cards ☺︎).
+And not doing too bad results wise, I was even 10th out of 230 students in ranking!
 It was a ride - and just the beginning.
+I loved it.

 Project Manager